CSCfi/csc-user-guide/docs/apps/python.md

 ## Creating your own Python environments

 It is also possible to create your own Python environments.

-The main options are conda and Singularity.
-Singularity should be preferred at least when you know of a suitable ready-made Singularity or Docker container.
-Conda is easy to use and flexible, but it might create a huge number of files which is inefficient with shared file systems.
-This can cause very slow library imports and in the worst case slowdowns in the whole file system.
+### Tykky
+The easiest option is to use [Tykky](../computing/containers/tykky/) for conda or pip installations.

+### Custom Singularity container
+In some cases, for example if you know of a suitable ready-made Singularity or Docker container, also using custom Singularity container is an option.

 Please, see our Singularity documentation: